%20(1).jpg)

-What is the difference between a refund and a reversal transaction?
+What is a void transaction?

 Understanding what a void transaction is and its causes to merchants.To some ears, void transactions might sound bad.
 (The dictionary does, after all, define ‘void’ as both an “empty space” and “not valid or legally binding.”)
 In payment processing, however, void transactions – if timed to perfection – can help your business sidestep big costs down the line.